Joe Son: Torture and manslaughter convictions

-Son was initially charged in Orange County, California, with five counts of rape, two felony counts of forcible sodomy, two felony counts of sodomy in concert by force, seven felony counts of forcible oral copulation, and one felony count of sexual penetration by foreign object by force.
-He faced a maximum sentence of 275 years to life if convicted.
+Son was initially charged in Orange County, California, with five counts of sexual assault, two felony counts of forcible sodomy, two felony counts of sodomy in concert by force, seven felony counts of forcible oral copulation, and one felony count of sexual penetration by foreign object by force.
+He faced a maximum sentence of 275 years to life.
+However, before jury selection could begin for his trial in August 2011, the charges against Son were dropped having expired due to the statute of limitations on sexual assault and kidnapping.
+Son was instead charged with conspiracy to commit murder and torture, crimes with no statute of limitations.

+Gaitan, 40, confessed and pled guilty to one felony count each of kidnapping, "sodomy by force in concert", "rape in concert", "forcible oral copulation", and "forcible rape with a sentencing enhancement for committing rape while armed with a firearm".
+He was sentenced January 28, 2011, to 17 years and four months in state prison, with parole possible in 2018.

-Son and an accomplice tortured and repeatedly raped the victim before releasing her with her pants tied around her eyes.
-During the trial, the woman said that Son told her, "It's Christmas.
+In an interrogation video filmed by the Huntington Beach Police Department, Son touts his acting career, but denied the crime or any contact with the victim, which he maintained to his trial.
+During the trial, the Orange County District Attorney's Office maintained that Son and his co-defendant pistol-whipped, tortured and repeatedly sexually assaulted their female victim before releasing her with her pants tied around her eyes.
+During the trial, the woman said that Son told her: "It's Christmas.
 This is your lucky day."
-Before jury selection began for his trial in early August 2011, the initial charges against Son were dropped having expired due to the statute of limitations.
-Son was then charged with conspiracy to commit murder and torture, crimes which have no statute of limitations.
-In late August, Son was found guilty of one felony count of torture.

-During the trial, the Orange County District Attorney's Office maintained that both Son and his co-defendant, Santiago Lopez Gaitan, pistol-whipped their female victim, repeatedly threatened to kill her, and raped her before finally releasing her.
-Gaitan, 40, pleaded guilty to one felony count each of kidnapping, sodomy by force in concert, rape in concert, forcible oral copulation, and forcible rape with a sentencing enhancement for committing rape while armed with a firearm.
-He was sentenced January 28, 2011, to 17 years and four months in state prison.
-On September 19, 2011, Son was sentenced to 7 years to life.

-In October 2011, Son was accused of killing his cellmate, Michael Thomas Graham, who was serving two years for failure to register as a sex offender in the county in February.
-The killing happened on October 10, 2011, on "B" Yard Reception, building 5 at Wasco State Prison.
-The beating occurred at 5:25 p.m. and Graham died 25 minutes later.
+Son was found guilty of one felony count of torture, and given a life sentence.
+Less than a month later, Son was accused of killing his cellmate Michael Graham, who was beaten to death.
+The beating happened on October 10, 2011, at 5:25 pm, on "B" Yard Reception, building 5 at Wasco State Prison.
+The man died 25 minutes later from multiple blunt force trauma.
+The victim was someone who had lived as a transient, and was serving two years for failure to register as a sex offender.
 After the killing, Son was moved to solitary confinement.
 On September 13, 2013, Son was charged with Graham's murder.
-At his trial in 2017, he was found guilty of voluntary manslaughter, and received a 27-year sentence.
+At his trial in 2017, he was found guilty of voluntary manslaughter, and received an additional 27-year sentence.